 The July 2010 NZ Property Report published by Realestate.co.nz provides an insight into the state of the New Zealand property market as measured by the supply side of the property market over the month of July.
 The key measures of the market analysed in the report are the number of new listings, the asking price expectation for those new listings and the level of inventory of unsold houses on the market at this time.
 The report is compiled from data captured by the website and represents close to 95% of all property movements in the NZ market as managed by licensed real estate agents.

 The July 2010 report shows the first signs of some balancing within the market with new listings declining and a matching fall in asking price expectation.
 Both of these signals match to the reality that the property market is moving at a very slow pace in regard to sales and therefore for those needing to sell, pricing appropriately and marketing smartly are the only approach that can generate interest from what is clearly a reduced pool of buyers.

-A full print version of the NZ Property Report – June 2010 is published below and is available for download (1.4MB) and distribution.
+A full print version of the NZ Property Report – July 2010 is published below and is available for download (1.2MB) and distribution.

-The level of unsold houses on the market at the end of June totaled 51,916 barely changed from the May total.
-This represented the equivalent of 45.3 weeks, as assessed on a seasonally adjusted basis.
+The level of unsold houses on the market at the end of July totaled 52,404 up slightly from June.
+This represented the equivalent of 46.8 weeks, as assessed on a seasonally adjusted basis.